 Décor tip: For a subtle pop in the space, include mixed metals in your space to play up the industrial look.
 And don’t be afraid to play with color in your workspace, the vibrant tones can spark your creativity while you work.
 Use muted jewel tones to keep the room neutral, so the colors are not overwhelming.

-We’re Blushing Over this Look
+We’re Blushing Over this Office Look

 After the rise of Millennial Pink in 2015, we have seen muted blush tones across interior design trends.
 The shade allows people to experiment with color without committing to bright tones.
 Light pink keeps a space light while creating a whimsical look.